php-casbin/hyperf-permission/README.md

 You can contribute in one of three ways:

-1. File bug reports using the [issue tracker](https://github.com/yi17310320725/hyperf-authz/issues).
+1. File bug reports using the [[issue tracker](https://github.com/yi17310320725/hyperf-authz/issues)](https://github.com/php-casbin/hyperf-permission/issues).
-2. Answer questions or fix bugs on the [issue tracker](https://github.com/yi17310320725/hyperf-authz/issues).
+2. Answer questions or fix bugs on the [[issue tracker](https://github.com/yi17310320725/hyperf-authz/issues)](https://github.com/php-casbin/hyperf-permission/issues).
 3. Contribute new features or update the wiki.

 _The code contribution process is not very formal.
 You just need to make sure that you follow the PSR-0, PSR-1, and PSR-2 coding guidelines.
 Any new code contributions must be accompanied by unit tests where applicable._